Online business

 Here are some examples of zero-click searches:

 In the case of local businesses, this could be listings or featured snippets.
-Bagging a zero-click search position will allow a user to immediately see your location, phone number, business name, ratings, and a quick access to Google Maps.
+Bagging a zero-click search position will allow a user to immediately see your location, phone number, business name, ratings, and quick access to Google Maps.

 One way to use zero-click searches in your favor is to claim and optimize your Google My Business (GMB) Profile.
 Doing so will let you claim any search relating to your brand name and business.
 This will enable you to appear in zero-click search positions, and in some cases, even drive more traffic to your site.
 Users tend to click for more information when it comes to brand-related searches.

 For GMB, always fill out the form completely.
 Every detail should be updated: opening hours, phone number, and other contact information.
 Why?
 Because these details will automatically be on display, so you must provide accurate data.
 Add reviews and photos as well because users appreciate those details.
+Add to your website a Google Reviews plugin to improve your trustworthiness.

 4. Voice Search